 Duck Scenic River

 The Duck River is 284 miles long and is the longest river located entirely within the state of Tennessee.
 It originates in the “Barrens” on the Highland Rim in middle Tennessee and flows through seven middle Tennessee counties before reaching its confluence with the Tennessee River near New Johnsonville.
 The river is characteristic of long deep pools and shallow stretches of mini-rapids not to mention Normandy Dam and smaller drops.
 It’s boundaries include caves, cliffs, waterfalls, farmland, developed communities, two state parks and the Yanahli WMA.
 It supports more than 50 species of mussels, over 20 species of snails and more than 150 species of fish.
-The Duck River is one of the most bio-divers rivers in the U.S. yet only 32.7 miles are included in the scenic river program.
-The scenic river stretch is bordered primarily by the Yanahli Wildlife Preserve and is part of the Duck River Blueway.
+The Duck River is one of the most biodivers rivers in the U.S. with approximately 62.7 miles included in the scenic river program.
 Local outfitters rent canoes and kayaks and coordinate trips, including over-night camping trips.
 Personal craft can be launched from blueway access points and numerous TWRA boat launch areas.

 Henry Horton State Park